Before You Go

 When you are dining out with food allergies, planning ahead is important.
 Follow these tips on what to do before you go out to have a better dining experience.

 - Ask around.
 Your allergist and other individuals and families who manage food allergies may have recommendations.
 To see if a particular restaurant may be a good choice, check out the website and review the menu in advance.
-FARE’s new restaurant database will launch in 2014.
+FARE’s new restaurant database is available at www.safefare.org.

 - Pick a restaurant that best fits what you can eat.
 It is best to avoid riskier choices, which could include: